 Most pet owners are familiar with the process of spaying and neutering and understand that the procedure removes sexual organs from dogs.
 While spaying and neutering your pet does serve the function of preventing your dog from procreating, there are also a number of other additional health benefits to your pet having the procedure.

-This article will provide pet owners with the benefits of spaying and neutering their dog so that they can make an informed and calculated decision.
+This article will provide pet owners with the benefits of spaying and neutering their dog, so that they can make an informed and calculated decision.

-What is Spaying and Neutering?
+What Are Spaying and Neutering?

 Spaying and neutering are the gender-specific procedures that sterilize animals by removing their reproductive organs.
 The procedure is very common and encouraged by vets for pet owners of both dogs and cats.
 Spaying refers to the procedure done to female animals, while neutering refers to the procedure done to male animals.